LedgerHQ/ledger-sample-apps/blue-app-helloworld/README.md

-# Hello World application for Ledger Blue / Ledger Nano S
+# Hello World App for Ledger Blue & Ledger Nano S

-This application demonstrates the User Interface and Secure Element proxy logic
+This application demonstrates the user interface and Secure Element proxy logic.
+A simple "Hello World" message is displayed on the screen.
+On the Nano S, press both buttons to exit.

-After installing and running the application, you can launch demo.py to test a data exchange over USB
+Run `make load` to build and load the application onto the device.
+After installing and running the application, you can run `demo.py` to test a data exchange over USB.

+See [Ledger's documentation](http://ledger.readthedocs.io) to get started.